arximboldi/lager/doc/architecture.rst

 This section gives an overview of the architectural elements of a Lager based application.
-It offers an introductory tutorial with plenty of pointers into the other sections that cover the various topics in more detail.
+It offers an introductory tutorial with plenty of pointers into other sections that cover the various topics in more detail.

 Unidirectional-data flow
 ------------------------